Nicolas Cage (Joe Ransom)

-In 2011, Cage was seen in the comic book sequel, GHOST RIDER: SPIRIT OF VENGEANCE, as well as DRIVE ANGRY with Amber Heard, SEEKING JUSTICE with January Jones, TRESPASS with Nicole Kidman, and the Charles Roven produced epic, SEASON OF THE WITCH, which filmed on location in Budapest.
+In 2011, Cage was seen in the comic book sequel, GHOST RIDER: SPIRIT OF VENGEANCE, as well as DRIVE ANGRY with Amber Heard, SEEKING JUSTICE with January Jones, TRESPASS with Nicole Kidman, and the Charles Roven produced epic, SEASON OF THE WITCH, which filmed on location in Prague.
 He also starred in THE SORCEROR’S APPRENTICE, Cage’s seventh collaboration with Jerry Bruckheimer.
 In addition, Cage starred in the action comedy, KICK-ASS, produced by Matthew Vaughn.

 In the 2009 critically acclaimed film BAD LIEUTENANT: PORT OF CALL NEW ORLEANS, Cage plays a drug and gambling addicted detective in post-Katrina New Orleans.
 Prior to this film, Cage lent his voice to two animated features: the Jerry Bruckheimer produced family adventure G-FORCE, and the Summit Entertainment family adventure, ASTRO BOY.
 Cage also starred in Summit Entertainment’s sci-fi thriller KNOWING, and the Pang Brothers directed BANGKOK DANGEROUS, an action thriller.